Gender Affirmation Project

 Abstract: Background: An alarming amount of legislation in the United States has sought to restrict the rights of transgender people, often targeting access to public spaces or restrooms.
 One example of this legislation is the Texas Privacy Act (Senate Bill 6; 2017), which detailed “regulations and policies for entering or using a bathroom or changing facility” (Texas Legislature Online).
 Aims: The hearing for SB 6 included over 18 hours of public testimony, which we analyzed to better understand arguments for and against this bill.
 Methods: We conducted a thematic analysis of this public testimony.
 Results: Supporters of SB 6 frequently framed their arguments in terms of safety and security, economic impact, and privacy and dignity.
 Those opposing SB 6 focused on discrimination, safety and security, and the effects of transgender people being forced into the wrong facilities.
 Discussion: These findings can aid in understanding education that may help to combat viewpoints that lead to passing such legislation and contributes to understanding how legal policies shape views of gender.

 Price, S. F., Puckett, J. A., & Mocarski, R. (2021).
-Impact of the 2016 presidential elections on transgender and gender diverse people.
+The impact of the 2016 presidential elections on transgender and gender diverse people.
 Sexuality Research and Social Policy, 18, 1094-1103. https://doi.org/10.1007/s13178-020-00513-2

 Abstract: Introduction: With Trump’s presidency came a rise in the oppression of transgender and gender diverse (TGD) people, as the nation witnessed a removal of protections for TGD people.
 Methods: We examined the daily experiences of 181 TGD individuals (ages 16–40,Mage = 25.6) through their reflections about daily stressors over the course of 8 weeks (data collected fall 2015–summer 2017), some of which reflected shifts during theelection period.
 Results: During the 2016 presidential election, participants reported a rise in marginalization stress and the subsequent impact on safety, mental health, and well-being.
 There were three emergent themes: External Rejection and Stigma from Dominant Culture; Supporting the TGD Community; and Fear for the Self and Development of Proximal Stressors.
 Conclusions: In line with marginalization stress theory, participants vocalized the progression from exterior stigmatization to proximal stressors and their heightened sense of vigilance and fear of the dominant culture.
 Policy Implications: Based on the results of this study, policy makers and TGD advocates must work to ensure that political rhetoric and action do not serve to further marginalize and erase TGD communities.